 At minimum, a FEMA-approved local flood mitigation plan is required before a project can be approved.
 Some funding is available for planning.
 Only NFIP-insured homes and businesses and municipalities in good standing with the NFIP are eligible for mitigation in this program.
-Applications must come from local governments or other eligible organizations; individuals cannot apply directly for the program.
+Applications must come from local governments or other

-Hazardous Materials Response Fund (State-PEMA) -These funds are to be used for the preparation of chemical emergency plans by Local Emergency Planning Committees (LEPCs) and industry.
+Hazardous Materials Response Fund (State-PEMA) - These funds are to be used for the preparation of chemical emergency plans by Local Emergency Planning Committees (LEPCs) and industry.
 Acquisition of hazardous materials response team equipment, public Right-to-Know education, chemical industry awareness and compliance, and the conduct of training and exercises.